Joe Moody (politician): Early life and education

-Career
+Elections

 After graduating from law school in 2006, Moody helped his father Bill Moody campaign for the Supreme Court of Texas.
 He was an assistant district attorney in El Paso County when he ran against Louis Irwin in the Democratic primary leading up to the 2008 Texas House of Representatives election.
 After winning the primary, he faced Republican Dee Margo in the general elections.

 Moody defeated Margo in the 2008 general election, winning by 3,200 votes.
 Both ran against each other again in the 2010 Texas House of Representatives election where Margo won.
 They faced each other a third time during the 2012 Texas House of Representatives election where Moody won.

 Moody won his fifth nonconsecutive term in the House in the general election held on November 6, 2018.
 With 31,361 votes (65.2 percent) and buoyed by the U.S. Senate candidacy of Beto O'Rourke, also an El Paso native, Moody beat Republican candidate Jeffrey Lane who finished with 16,741 votes (34.8 percent).

+Texas House of Representatives

 Moody served as Speaker Pro Tempore in the 86th and 87th Legislatures, but was removed from the position by Texas House Speaker Dade Phelan on July 15, 2021, after Moody and other Democrats broke quorum by leaving the state on July 12, 2021 in protest of Republican sponsored voting legislation.
 He was reappointed to the role in the 89th Legislature by Speaker Dustin Burrows.

+Moody has made criminal justice a primary focus of his time in the legislature and has frequently served on the House Committee on Criminal Jurisprudence; Moody was the chair of the committee in 2017 and 2023.

+In the Robert Roberson case, Moody featured prominently in the effort to halt the execution, believing the case was eligible for appeal under Texas' junk science law.
+In 2024, 84 members of the Texas House signed a petition to the Board of Pardons and Paroles to urge clemency in the case.
+When the Board denied this request, the Texas House Committee on Criminal Jurisprudence, with Moody as the Chair, issued a subpoena for Roberson to testify before the committee in an attempt to force a delay of the execution.
+The execution was delayed, but the Texas Supreme Court ruled that the committee had overstepped its bounds.
+The committee issued more subpoenas before a new execution date was scheduled.
+Roberson never testified before the committee, but in 2025 the court issued a stay of execution and ordered the case to be retried in light of the junk science law.

+Following the mass shooting at Robb Elementary School in Uvalde, Texas, Moody was selected to be Vice Chair of the committee investigating the causes and response by law enforcement.